Want to know about the natural wonders that Iceland has to offer? Find out about the incredible nature there is to see in Iceland in our latest blog.

 - Snæfellsjökull, a very spiritual place with a fascinating and peculiar energy

 The cracking and changing of glaciers can often create large cracks, gaps, and holes within the ice.
-These are mind-blowing places to stand and climb in for avid explorers, making excellent photography opportunities.
+These are mind-blowing naturally-occurring places to stand and climb in for avid explorers, making excellent photography opportunities.
 Ice caves are unique year on year as glaciers move and change in different ways, meaning the caves you explore could be changed entirely a year from now.

 Different caves have seasons in which it’s best to visit and enter them, so you should do your research before visiting any ice caves in Iceland to ensure they’re safe.
 Normally, November through to April are the best times to explore ice caves as temperatures are low enough to keep glaciers firm and solid.
 We recommend the following ice caves in Iceland: